MicroEJ/docs/Tutorials/tutorialCreateBuildScripts.rst

 Overview
 --------

-In  :ref:`Create a MicroEJ Firmware From Scratch<create_firmware_from_scratch>`, the :ref:`BSP connection<bsp_connection>` the final binary is produced by invoking ``make`` in the FreeRTOS BSP.
+In  :ref:`Create a MicroEJ Firmware From Scratch<create_firmware_from_scratch>`, the final binary is produced by invoking ``make`` in the FreeRTOS BSP.
 The command to type is dependant of the toolchain used.
 The application is then launched in QEMU but could have been instead flashed to a device with another specific command.
 This tutorial explain how to write `build` and `run` scripts for these two tasks.

 The next sections will